We're making some changes. Please excuse anything that may not look right. If you experience a problem, please get in touch

 What is Mookaite?

-On the Mohs scale of hardness, mookaite grades 6 to 7.
-Although relatively hard, it's also brittle, so can break or fracture easily.
+Mookaite grades 6 to 7 on the Mohs scale, which is relatively hard.
+However, it's also brittle, so can break or fracture easily.

 The Name 'Mookaite'

-The name 'mookaite' comes from where this type of jasper is found.
+The name 'Mookaite' comes from where this sedimentary rock is found.
 Although Mookaite is a trade name, it has never been officially registered.

 It's common for the suffix 'ite' to be used when naming rocks and minerals.
 Trade names usually include the location where a material is found, the person who discovered it, or another identifying characteristic.
 Labradorite, sugilite, charoite and shungite are a few examples.